apgoetz/jolly/README.md

 cargo install jolly
 ```

+## Freedesktop based systems

+If you want to use Jolly on Linux and BSD based platforms, then icon
+support is based on freedesktop.org standards.
+This means that you
+will need the following packages installed:

++ xdg-utils
++ shared-mime-info

+In addition, at least one icon theme needs to be installed.
+The
+default icon theme can be customized at build time using the
+environment variable `JOLLY_DEFAULT_THEME`, or it can be configured at
+runtime in the config file.
+See [icon
+documentation](docs/config#icon) for more details.

 ## NetBSD

-On NetBSD, a pre-compiled binary is available from the official repositories.
+On NetBSD, a pre-compiled binary is available from the official
+repositories.
 To install Jolly, simply run:

 ```bash
 pkgin install jolly